 Inverted with the 5 heroes that fought the Black Mage, as they were all sealed away.

 Subverted with Wing The Fairy who tends to claim he's several centuries old...
 Mercedes correctly guesses his age as only 21.

 Becoming a job leader seems to extend one's lifespan except for the Dark Lord, who seems prone to dying of unnatural causes.
 Dances With Balrog was an infant when Victoria Island was settled a few centuries ago and Kyrin is old enough to be your grandmother.

-Allegedly Free Game: Although you can play for free, getting (good) hairstyles/faces, slot/experience boosters, and certain shop-only items require the use of real money.
+Allegedly Free Game: Although you can play for free, getting (good) hairstyles/faces, inventory slots/experience multipliers/clothes, and certain shop-only items require the use of real money.
 Real world money is also helpful if you want a chance at having higher leveled equipment or over 100 million mesos.

 Though as of 2011, Nexon has partnered with various companies that offer NX rewards for completing "surveys" (advertiser spam) and other such offers.
 It is now technically possible to earn NX funds without buying it, but it often requires a lot of patience and a willingness to have an email inbox filled with spam to do so.